wink-link/winklink-doc/docs/en/vrf.md

 VRFCoordinator contract is deployed on the TRON public chain with the following features:

 - Receive data requests from Consumer Contract and trigger Event Log
-    - JST transfer as fees, will be sent along with the data request
+    - WIN transfer as fees, will be sent along with the data request
 - Accept random number and the proof submitted from WinkLink node
     - VRFCoordinator contract will verify the random number after receiving the contract
-- Calculate the JST fee on data requests and claim rewards
+- Calculate the WIN fee on data requests and claim rewards

 VRFCoordinator contract code is available at [VRFCoordinator.sol](https://github.com/3for/just-link/blob/vrf-dev/tvm-contracts/v1.0/VRF/VRFCoordinator.sol) .

-JST token address, JustMid contract address and BlockHashStore contract address are needed in the constructor function when deploying an VRFCoordinator contract.
+WIN token address, JustMid contract address and BlockHashStore contract address are needed in the constructor function when deploying an VRFCoordinator contract.

-For convenience, Nile TestNet has deployed `JustMid` contract and encapsulated the `JST` token on it.
+For convenience, Nile TestNet has deployed `JustMid` contract and encapsulated the `WIN` token on it.
 Developers may use this contract address directly without additional deployment.
-Users may also claim test TRX and JST tokens from the Faucet address provided by Nile TestNet.
+Users may also claim test TRX and WIN tokens from the Faucet address provided by Nile TestNet.

 ::: tip Nile Testnet

-- JST TRC20 Contract Address: `TF17BgPaZYbz8oxbjhriubPDsA7ArKoLX3`
+- WIN TRC20 Contract Address: `TF17BgPaZYbz8oxbjhriubPDsA7ArKoLX3`
 - JustMid Contract Address: `TFbci8j8Ja3hMLPsupsuYcUMsgXniG1TWb`
 - Testnet Faucet: <https://nileex.io/join/getJoinPage>
   :::